 The IRMA tracks the difference between the current rates that continue to be billed starting January 1, 2023 (considered to be interim rates), and the rates that will eventually be approved pursuant to the CPUC's decision concerning Cal Water's 2021 GRC Filing, plus any additional revenue changes approved since July 1, 2021 (final rates).
-We expect to recognize the regulatory asset and corresponding operating revenue once the 2021 GRC Filing is approved by the CPUC.
+We expect to recognize the regulatory asset and corresponding operating revenue once the 2021 GRC Filing is program administrative costs which was approved by the CPUC.

 The MWRAM tracks the difference between the revenue received for actual metered sales through tiered volumetric rates and the revenue that would have been received with the same actual metered sales if a uniform rate had been in effect.
-Cal Water expects the MWRAM to be effective retroactive to January 1, 2023.
-We expect to recognize the regulatory asset and corresponding operating revenue once the 2021 GRC Filing is approved by the CPUC.
+Water Board.
+Cal Water expects received the MWRAM funds in April of 2024 and intends to be effective retroactive apply the funds to January 1, 2023.
+We expect to recognize identified eligible past due customer balances during the regulatory asset and corresponding operating revenue once the 2021 GRC Filing is approved by the CPUC.